bldl/array-grouping-impl-tutorial/Modules/Module 9/Module9.md

 The proposal is implemented and tests have been created.
 The implementation of _Array grouping_ is now close to being done.

-In order for our code to be up to standards and easily readable in 10 years, we have to ensure it adheres to the "standard" set by Mozilla and Test262.
+In order for our code to be up to standards and easily understandable by future developers, we have to ensure it adheres to the "standard" set by Mozilla and Test262.

 # **9.2** Removing debug code

-Remove the code added for debugging/testing in the environment.
-Especially `Test` functions created HAVE to be removed!
+Since we are close to finished with the implementation, debugging code is no longer needed.
+Remove any debugging code added during development

 # **9.2** Cleaning the implementation

+It is highly recommended to download a beautify extension for your IDE.
+This will allow for trailing newlines and other flaws.

-If you are working in Visual Studio Code, it is highly recommended to download JS Linter, this will show trailing newlines and other beautify errors.
+If you are working in Visual Studio Code, it is highly recommended to download the [Beautify](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify) extension is highly recommended.

-The implementors of new proposals usually add a comment to each line of their implementation.
-This comment will contain what line of the specification this expression/code-line should and does adhere to.
+The implementors of new proposals have to add a comment to each part of their implementation.
+This comment describes what line of the specification this expression/code-line implements.
 As can be seen in `Array.js`, some implementors choose to add the entire line of the specification, while others just provide the line number / letter.
 Historically only the number/letter was added, however new implementations should have the entire line of the specification as a comment.

 Example of specification comment taken from `ArrayToReversed` in `Array.js`:
 ```js